KrishGupta25/FBLA-2025-Personal-Finance/README.md

 ﻿# CTE Partner Pro

-CTE Partner Pro is a student involvement tracking system designed for schools.
-It allows educators to monitor and manage student participation in various school activities.
-This README provides an overview of CTE Partner Pro, its features, and installation instructions.
+Budget Buddy is a financial tracking system designed for students.
+It allows users to monitor and manage their personal finances effectively.
+This README provides an overview of Budget Buddy, its features, and installation instructions.

 ## Features
-- **Organization tracking**: CTE Partner Pro enables schools to monitor and record Organization/Business information such as types of resources available, location, direct contact, etc.
+- **Transaction tracking**: CTE Partner Pro enables schools to monitor and record Transaction information such as types of spending, amount, date, additional information, etc.
 - **Secure Login**: Users can securely log in to CTE Partner Pro using their email and password.
 - **Intuitive search**: Users can easily search for organizations using the name of the organization